Cheesy-Brik/linua-updater/README.txt

 Troubleshooting
 DLC not downloading

-– temporarily disable antivirus or firewall
+temporarily disable antivirus or firewall

-– run the program as Administrator
+run the program as Administrator

-– check your network connection
+check your internet connection

-– retry (downloads resume automatically)
+retry — downloads automatically resume

 Empty DLC list

-– incorrect game path
+incorrect game path

-– no internet connection
+no internet connection

-– GitHub may be temporarily unavailable
+GitHub may be temporarily unavailable

 “Corrupted file”

-– interrupted download
+download was interrupted

-– antivirus removed temporary data
+antivirus removed temporary data

-– regional restrictions may apply
+regional restrictions may apply

 Program closes immediately

-– run as Administrator
+run as Administrator

-– ensure the EXE is extracted from ZIP
+ensure the EXE is extracted from ZIP

-– ensure the folder is writable
+ensure the folder is writable

 Requirements